vinicius-ianni/mistral-finetune/README.md

 > - What should I do if I encounter a CUDA out-of-memory error?

 One possible solution is to reduce the batch size per GPU.
 The batch size is equal to `seq_len` x `batch_size`.
 Try setting `batch_size` to 1 and reduce `seq_len`.
 You can define the `batch_size` and `seq_len` in the .yaml file.

+## License

+This library is licensed under the Apache 2.0 License.
+See the [LICENCE](./LICENCE) file for more information.

+*You must not use this library or our models in a manner that infringes, misappropriates, or otherwise violates any third party’s rights, including intellectual property rights.*